 If you’re a 90’s kid like me you may remember the Disney Channel Classic from 1999, Smart House.
-If you’re not familiar with this treasure of cinema history let me beak it down for you.
+If you’re not familiar with this treasure of cinema history let me break it down for you.
 A kid enters a contest and wins a, you guessed it, Smart House.
 It automates everything from cooking, cleaning, and even throwing a secret house party for tweens before eventually going Skynet in a G rated fashion.
-Now I know you’re clamoring to find and watch this gem, but stick with me here so I can tell you about a real Smart Home product.
-Enter Philips Hue, a system of internet connected and app controlled smart home lighting products.
+Now I know you’re clamoring to find and watch this gem but stick with me here so I can tell you about a real Smart Home product.
+Enter Philips Hue, a system of Internet-connected and app-controlled smart home lighting products.

 Recently I was lucky enough to be able to test out a couple of the components in the Philips Hue system, including the Hue White LED Starter Kit and Hue Go Personal Wireless Light.
 Setup consisted of swapping out my existing light bulbs for the Hue bulbs, plugging in the Hue Go to charge, connecting the Bridge unit to my wireless router using the included cable, and downloading the Hue App onto my phone.
 Now came for the fun part, making my home a Smart Home!

 The first feature I played with was using the app adjusting the brightness level of the lights.
 Using a simple slider bar, I was instantly able to dim the lights in the room to put on a movie, which gave it a real theater-like feel.
 Later I wanted a drink, so turned the lights back up from my phone and revealed my cat George hiding in wait behind the ottoman, waiting to be stepped on.
 Not only can the brightness of any of the Hue lights be adjusted, but many can even have their color changed across a massive spectrum.
 This color control allows you to change the mood or theme of a whole room, and even add accent lighting almost anywhere.